Job Search Checklist

 The job search process is one that requires careful analysis, planning and dedication if you hope to succeed.
 For this, you will need a plan of attack.
-The concepts and practices for executing your job search campaign are outlined in this document ([Download not found] or [Download not found] version).
+The concepts and practices for executing your job search campaign are outlined in this document.
+Also, you can download this checklist.

 These are companies that may offer positions comparable to those that would interest you whether advertised or not.
 Create an entry in the log for each of these companies with all available information you can find.